-- line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk
+- line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk practice and potential failures in the school or education setting's safeguarding arrangements.

 What school or college staff should do if they have concerns about safeguarding practices within the school or college?